netdata/netdata/libnetdata/simple_pattern/README.md

 RESULT: MATCHED - pattern '*foobar* !foo* !*bar *' matches 'hello world foobar'
 ```

-netdata stops processing to the first positive or negative match
+Netdata stops processing to the first positive or negative match
 (left to right).
 If it is not matched by either positive or negative
 patterns, it is denied at the end.